private_key_jwt — asymmetric client auth, no shared secret (step by step)

 What IAM supports

-• Algorithm: ES256 (ECDSA P-256).
-Advertised in discovery as
+• Algorithm: ES256 (ECDSA P-256) only — advertised in discovery as

-• Auth method: private_key_jwt, advertised in token_endpoint_auth_methods_supported.
+• Auth method: private_key_jwt — advertised in token_endpoint_auth_methods_supported.

-• Verification: signature against the client’s registered JWKS · iss === sub === the client_id · aud
+• Every check is fail-closed: signature against the registered key · iss === sub === the client_id ·

-(IAM_OAUTH_CLIENT_ASSERTION_MAX_LIFETIME, default 300s) · jti single-use until it expires (replay
+(IAM_OAUTH_CLIENT_ASSERTION_MAX_LIFETIME, default 300s) · jti single-use (replay-protected).

 openssl ecparam -name prime256v1 -genkey -noout -out client-private.pem